TAREQMAHIN/Smart-Traffic-Light-System-Using-Deep-Learning/README.md

-# In the 1st phase we have to devide traffic juction into three different phases:
+# In the 1st phase we have to divide traffic junction into three different phases:

 > High traffic zone